mazemi/pythonEnglishQuiz/README.md

 # English Quiz App
+English Quiz App
-simple python console app for test your English vocabulary assesment.
+simple python console app for test your English vocabulary assessment.
-After running the app, 10 random questiosn appear and the user can input t for true and f for false responces.
+After running the app, 10 random questions appear, and the user can input t for true and f for false responses.
-At the end the final score is dispalyed in the console.
+In the end, the final score is displayed in the console.

-note: this app has pandas and xlrd dependecies.
+note: this app has pandas and xlrd dependencies.